nhoening/StoSim/doc/tut/stochastic.rst

 Sometimes you might want to add a couple of runs, to add statistical weight to the results.
 That is quite easy in Nicessa.
 The following session shows how to use the ``--list`` and ``--more`` commands to see how many runs you have and add more.
-Here, I had only made runs for experiment 2 (``nicessa . --experiments=exp2``) and I add another 5 runs (note that I now have 10 runs for some of the configurations, so I'd better also have 10 seeds)::
+Here, I had only made runs for simulation 2 (``nicessa . --simulations=sim2``) and I add another 5 runs (note that I now have 10 runs for some of the configurations, so I'd better also have 10 seeds)::

     nic@fidel:/media/data/projects/nicessa/trunk/examples/stochastic$ nicessa . --list
     [Nicessa] The configurations and number of runs made so far:

-    exp1
+    sim1
-    No runs found for experiment exp1
+    No runs found for simulation sim1

-    exp2
+    sim2
     --------------------------------------------------------------------------------------------------------
     |   mean_coop  |   n  |   epochs  |   pd_t  |   ratio_learning  |   pd_p  |   pd_s  |   pd_r  | | runs |
     --------------------------------------------------------------------------------------------------------